Prompt-based Adaptation in Large-scale Vision Models: A Survey: Domain-Specific Applications

+Prompting is also utilized to adapt pretrained image–text models for video-centric tasks.
+For example, \textit{Vita-CLIP} learns prompts for both the vision and text encoders of CLIP, enabling a single frozen backbone to balance performance between supervised and zero-shot action recognition~\citep{wasim2023vita}.
+Similarly, \textit{TC-CLIP} injects temporally contextualized prompts that summarize clip dynamics, thereby producing stronger video-language alignment for retrieval and recognition tasks.
+Beyond static prompts, several methods dynamically generate or update prompts on a per-clip basis.
+STOP integrates spatial–temporal \emph{dynamic} prompting, wherein a lightweight module predicts prompts conditioned on the input video, improving open-domain video understanding with a frozen backbone~\citep{liu2025stop}.
+TP-CLIP investigates whether simple \emph{temporal prompting} is sufficient for CLIP-based video recognition, demonstrating that clip-level temporal prompts can close a significant portion of the performance gap compared to more parameter-heavy adapters.
 Finally, PA methods have also proven effective in test-time and low-label regimes. \textit{DTS-TPT} performs test-time prompt tuning with dual temporal synchronization to adapt to distribution shifts without requiring labels or gradient access to the backbone~\citep{yan2024dts}.
 Subsequent work extends this concept by creating a small support set dynamically and updating prompts at inference time to facilitate zero-shot video classification~\citep{yan2025test}.
 Collectively, these results suggest an effective strategy: augmenting a frozen encoder with a few learned or generated spatio-temporal prompts that are specifically designed to target the temporal cues absent in the original model.
 This approach retains computational efficiency while addressing the key failure modes inherent to adapting static image models for video.

+Adapting vision models to video tasks fundamentally requires bridging the gap between static spatial representation and dynamic temporal reasoning.
+In this context, VPT has established itself as the standard paradigm~\citep{pei2023space}.
+Since the most powerful vision backbones are pre-trained on static images (\eg, ImageNet), they inherently lack temporal awareness.
+Injecting learnable prompt tokens—specifically designed to encode time or motion—provides a parameter-efficient way to expand the model's attention mechanism from 2D spatial correlation to 3D spatio-temporal modeling, effectively ``upgrading'' the architecture without the massive cost of video pre-training.
+While VP appears in specialized niches like compressed-domain adaptation~\citep{li2023compressed}, token-level injection remains the most effective method for capturing long-range temporal dependencies and action dynamics.